maclark999/rails-workshop-staff-assignment/README.md

 ```
 From the person show page
-Users should be abel to click an edit link and see the edit form for a person
+X Users should be abel to click an edit link and see the edit form for a person
 ```

 **Users must enter a title/last_name or first_name/last_name**